Zoweb/XTL/syntax.md

 #mix["mixin"] {
     a-mixin["hello", test=true]
 }
+#define[key="test-var", "a test variable"];
 #key-eg[
-    $mixin // uses value attribute in $mixin's child test=$mixin // uses test attribute in $mixin's child, as it exists foo=$mixin // uses value attribute in $mixin's child, as foo attribute does not exist ]
+    $mixin // uses value attribute in $mixin's child test=$mixin // uses test attribute in $mixin's child, as it exists foo=$mixin // uses value attribute in $mixin's child, as foo attribute does not exist,

+    bar=$test-var // From #define above.
+Note: #define does not generate a child.
+]
 ```